ileana-pr/Hyperfy.how/README.md

 It will continue to evolve as Hyperfy v2 progresses. (with your help! 🚀)

 Easily add resources in markdown to the appropriate .md or .mdx file.
-If needed, create a new file.  (be sure to start with frontmatter format of all others)
+If needed, create a new file.
+Be sure to start with frontmatter format of all others, for templates go to `src/templates` and copy paste into appropriate folder.
+Add folder if needed.

-Sidebar and page link will autogenerate on 'resources' section based on the frontmatter title of the file in the 'resources' folder.

-'resources' sidebar will be in order based on the .md/.mdx file name.

-On 'guides' and up to 'welcome' section, you will need to add to astro.config.mjs.
+For sidebar and routing, you will need to add to astro.config.mjs.
 Order is based on astro.config.mjs.
 Easiest is to copy from above and edit.
 You can have nested sidebars.
+You can have an index.md/mdx in a nested folder.

+For example, `guides/web3` will direct to `guides/web3/index`.
+You don't need to say index, and it will url to guides/web3.

 ---